gro-intelligence/api-client/README.md

 assumed that you have the token saved to your environment variables as GROAPI_TOKEN.

-Note that Gro authentication tokens *are subject to expire* though not very often.
-So if you do save yours elsewhere, you can add robustness to your application by falling back to `api.client.lib.get_access_token()` to get a new one if your previous one has expired.
+Gro authentication tokens *may* expire or be reset by the administrator, depending on your account status.
+You can re-run the above command to get a new one if your previous one has expired.

 ## Examples